Aeneas: Rust Verification by Functional Translation: An Ownership-Centric Semantics for Rust

 For copies (\Rule{E-Copy}), we disallow copying mutable or reserved borrows, or mutably-loaned values; we rely on an auxiliary judgment of the form $\Omega \vdash \ecopy v \Rightarrow v' \dashv \Omega'$, meaning creating a copy of $v$ in $\Omega$ produces $v'$ and returns a fresh environment $\Omega'$.
 This judgment behaves like the earlier \Rule{Read}, except for shared borrows.
 When copying a shared borrow, we automatically allocate a new loan (\Rule{C-Shared-Borrow}) and augment the loan-set via a replacement (we use the substitution notation) -- that is, we automatically perform a shared reborrow.
 When copying a shared loan (\Rule{C-Shared-Loan}), we simply copy the actual value without performing any shared-loan tracking; the ownership information that regards the old value is irrelevant for the newly-copied value.

-For matches (\Rule{E-Match}), we peek at the tag of the data type via the \Rule{Read} judgement; actual transfer of ownership with moves and copies takes place in the suitable branch while executing $s$.
+For matches (\Rule{E-Match}), we peek at the enum tag via $\stackrel s\Rightarrow$; actual transfer of ownership with moves and copies takes place in the suitable branch while executing $s$.
+We note that in general, our \Rule{Read} judgment may return values of the form $\kw{loan}^s$: this is useful e.g., to enforce that a value is not loaned out, as in the premise of \Rule{E-Move}.
+For matches, however, we merely need to read the enum tag; for this, we automatically dereference shared loans via $\stackrel s\Rightarrow$.

 All of our rules are in an explicit style: we prefer to add premises, rather than rely on an implicit invariant by omission.
 For instance, we add many premises to \Rule{E-Copy} rather than rely on the fact that the copy auxiliary judgment has no rules for mutable borrows, reserved mutable borrows and mutable loans.
 This also guides our lazy implementation of reorganizations.